GSA/ficam-pacs/pages/pacs_intro.md

 This Playbook is for access control system architects, implementers, and project managers.
 It provides you with the planning guidance you need to implement physical access control systems that work with Personal Identify Verification cards (PIV-PACS) and that conform to NIST and GSA requirements.

-This playbook walks you through the following:
+This playbook help you with the following:

 * Determining facility risk
 * Selecting the appropriate PIV mechanism to use for authentication